IBM/maximo-labs/docs/mvi-hol/contact.md

 # Contact

-If you have any questions about this lab, please contact the following IBMers:
+If you have any questions about this MVI lab, please contact the following IBMers:

 - Cecilia Duffus - <cecilia.d@ibm.com>